Daniela Pachtranska – Dept. Chair

 Michael has also been teaching web design, HTML5 and CSS using Dreamweaver, primarily in code view.

-Michael has taught the other educational institutions such as the Academy of Art, San Francisco City College, Laney College and Las Positas College.
+Michael has taught at numerous educational institutions such as the Academy of Art, San Francisco City College, Laney College and Las Positas College.

 Michael Wong has been working as a professional Web Designer and Developer for nearly 20 years.
 His experience includes creating websites for Sport and Adventure events, E-Commerce companies, Software companies, Federal Government Agencies, non-profit organizations, and financial technology companies.
 He began teaching within the Graphic Arts Department at Laney College in 2006.
 Michael earned a B.A in Art with honors from San Francisco State University.